 All blog posts

 What happens if you don't turn in packaging?

-If you do not return the packaging, you will lose the deposit amount.
+If you do not return the packaging, you lose the deposit amount.
 In addition, producers and importers of this packaging risk fines if they do not comply with the obligations of the law.

+All blog posts